wangyinfeng/cmd_handbook/ovs.md

 ```
 ovs-vsctl --no-wait set Open_vSwitch . other_config:n-handler-threads=12
 ```
+Specifies the number of threads for software datapaths to use for handling new flows.
+The default the number of online CPU cores minus the number of revalidators.
+This configuration is per datapath.
+If you have more than one software datapath (e.g. some system bridges and some Netdev bridges), then the total number of threads is n-handler-threads times the number of software datapaths.

 ```
 ovs-vsctl --no-wait set Open_vSwitch . other_config:n-revalidator-threads=8
 ```
-Specifies the number of threads for software datapaths to use for handling new flows.
-The default the number of online CPU cores minus the number of revalidators.
+Specifies the number of threads for software datapaths to use for revalidating flows in the datapath.
+Typically, there is a direct  correlation between the number of revalidator threads, and the number of flows allowed in the datapath.
+The default is the number of cpu cores divided by four plus one.
+If n-handler-threads is set, the default  changes to the number of cpu cores minus the number of handler threads.

 This configuration is per datapath.
-If you have more than one software datapath (e.g. some system bridges and some Netdev bridges), then the total number of threads is n-handler-threads times the number of software datapaths.
+If you have more than one software datapath (e.g. some system bridges and some netdev bridges), then the total number of threads is n-handler-threads times the number of software datapaths.

 # port
 ##dump port statistics